 -

-Use Technology Strategically: Technology can be a valuable tool for supporting ZPD-based instruction, but it's important to use it strategically.
+Use Technology Strategically: Technology can be a valuable tool for supporting ZPD-based instruction, but don't forget to use it strategically.
 Look for educational software and online platforms that provide personalized learning experiences, immediate feedback, and opportunities for collaboration.
 Use technology to differentiate instruction and provide students with access to a wide range of resources.
-Be mindful of the potential distractions of technology and ensure that students are using it in a focused and productive way.
+Be mindful of the potential distractions of technology and confirm that students are using it in a focused and productive way.

 -